pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 It is generally recommended to follow a test-driven approach to the development of event-sourced applications.
-You can get started by first writing a failing test for your application in in a Python module, for example a file ``test_application.py`` with the following test.
+You can get started by first writing a failing test for your application in a Python module, for example a file ``test_application.py`` with the following test.

 .. code-block:: python